 Ignoring conventions

 Whenever you stray from established methods, be it in group usage or naming conventions, things can rapidly descend into chaos.
 To maintain clarity and prevent misunderstandings, it is essential for all administrators to consistently adhere to the same standard.
-This is one of the major factors that make the implementation and management of NTFS permissions challenging.
+This is one of the major factors that make the implementation and management of permissions challenging.

 Best Practices for Managing NTFS Permissions

-We’ve covered what actions to avoid when managing NTFS permissions.
+We’ve covered what actions to avoid when managing permissions.
 So let’s now focus on the proper approach to handling NTFS permissions.
 There are multiple factors to consider, but to assist you in getting started, below are the most notable best practices for safely and efficiently managing NTFS permissions.

-The Principle of Least Privilege mandates that every user should be granted the lowest possible level of access needed to perform their duties.
+- Implement Least Privilege Access: The Principle of Least Privilege mandates that every user should be granted the lowest possible level of access needed to perform their duties.
 By removing superfluous permissions, the risk of exploitation during a cyberattack is minimized.
 This principle is a fundamental aspect of contemporary security frameworks like Zero Trust, as well as several compliance standards such as ISO 27001, NIST CSF, and HIPAA.

-To maintain an organized folder structure and prevent random items from cluttering the root directory, it is advisable to prevent users, including executives and managers, from creating new folders at the root level.
+- Restrict the creation of new folders at the root level: To maintain an organized folder structure and prevent random items from cluttering the root directory, it is advisable to prevent users, including executives and managers, from creating new folders at the root level.
 Instead, it is recommended to solely grant IT the authority to add new directories.

-Regular users do not require Full Control permission in any circumstances.
+- Avoid granting full control: Regular users do not require Full Control permission in any circumstances.
 The Modify permission already grants them the capability to create, edit, and delete files, while Full Control only extends to changing settings and permission levels, which is not desired for ordinary staff members.

-Do not set explicit NTFS permissions on deep levels in the directory tree.
+- Avoid creating too many levels: Do not set explicit NTFS permissions on deep levels in the directory tree.
 Stick to two or three levels for explicit permissions to keep things simple and let permission inheritance take care of the rest.
 Otherwise, the number of permission groups and list groups you need quickly grows out of control.
 Since Windows actually puts a hard limit on the number of groups a user can be part of, having too many of these groups can lead to not all permissions being read correctly.

-Permissions on each folder level in Windows can be customized by breaking inheritance.
+- Avoid Breaking Inheritance: Permissions on each folder level in Windows can be customized by breaking inheritance.
 This allows for the creation of unique NTFS permissions that are not inherited from higher-level folders.
 However, it is advised to refrain from using this feature as it complicates the understanding of NTFS permissions.
 Consequently, permission structures can become disorganized and perplexing.

-Windows 2003 R2 introduced Access Based Enumeration (ABE), which provides the ability to hide folders from users lacking appropriate access rights.
+- Use Access Based Enumeration: Windows 2003 R2 introduced Access Based Enumeration (ABE), which provides the ability to hide folders from users lacking appropriate access rights.
 Enabling ABE brings about a significant enhancement in user experience, sparing them the laborious task of sifting through countless directories to locate the particular folder they require.

-Permissions granted for a subdirectory do not automatically extend to navigating through subfolders.
+- Show folder contents for higher-level directories: Permissions granted for a subdirectory do not automatically extend to navigating through subfolders.
 While users have the option to enter the exact path in the Explorer address bar to access the subfolder, most prefer using the graphical user interface (GUI).
 To enable users to reach their desired folder using the GUI, it is essential to provide them with list permissions (“Show folder contents”) for higher-level directories.
 The most efficient approach is to assign users to dedicated list groups, which automatically grant them the necessary permissions once they gain access to a resource.
 However, it is vital to restrict inheritance during this process to ensure that users can only view the contents of the specific folder they need to navigate, otherwise, users would have unrestricted access to browse all directories on the file server.

 How Lepide Helps Manage NTFS Permissions